laravel/docs/routing.md

 <a name="throttling-with-redis"></a>
 #### Throttling With Redis

 By default, the `throttle` middleware is mapped to the `Illuminate\Routing\Middleware\ThrottleRequests` class.
 However, if you are using Redis as your application's cache driver, you may wish to instruct Laravel to use Redis to manage rate limiting.
-To do so, you should use the `throttleWithRedis` method in your `bootstrap/app.php` file.
-This effectively maps the `throttle` middleware to the `Illuminate\Routing\Middleware\ThrottleRequestsWithRedis` middleware class:
+To do so, you should use the `throttleWithRedis` method in your application's `bootstrap/app.php` file.
+This method maps the `throttle` middleware to the `Illuminate\Routing\Middleware\ThrottleRequestsWithRedis` middleware class:

     ->withMiddleware(function (Middleware $middleware) {
         $middleware->throttleWithRedis();